anTuni/NomadCoin/summary/GOLANG.md

 Using channels implement inbox system

 The reason why we using channel is that some method of the peer will be running  by go routine.

+## 12.5 Handling Closing Events

+when a Connection failed with some reason then we delete that peer from Peers Map.

+defer  will execute the statement after finish function(other all works)

+when we try to encode that have channel literal value, then it will be not shown